KRusselAlex/TeamSphere/TeamSphere_backend/README.md

 ## Features

-- **User Authentication**: Login, registration, Email veriifcation and authentication via API tokens using Laravel Sanctum.
+- **User Authentication**: Login, registration, email verification, and authentication via API tokens using Laravel Sanctum.
 - **Attendance Management**: Employees can log their attendance, and administrators can view attendance records.
 - **Permission Management**: Employees can request time off, which can be reviewed and approved by managers.
 - **Role-based Access Control**: Different roles (admin, employee) with different levels of access.